esnet/esnet-smartnic-hw/README.md

      General-purpose components and infrastructure for a structured FPGA design methodology.

    - `SVunit` (https://github.com/svunit/svunit.git)
      An open-source framework for FPGA System Verilog verification.
+SVunit is used by the SmartNIC platform, but is neither maintained nor distributed by ESnet.

    - `ESnet Regio` (https://github.com/esnet/regio.git)
      Automation tools for the implementation of FPGA register map logic and software code.